MapleCCC/ABSort/README.md

 ## Contribution

 Go to [issues](https://github.com/MapleCCC/ABSort/issues) to send issues or feedbacks.

 Pull requests are welcome.
+It's recommended to make sure test coverage rate is not lower than before.

+Some good first issues are:

+1. Add more unit tests, especially for those interface not thoroughly covered.
+Property-based testing is recommended.

+2. Fix errors in documents, comments, and type annotations.

+3. Refactor existing code to be more concise and readable.

 ## License